Taiko2k/Tauon/docs/setup.md

-Finally run using python 3, alternatively create a desktop or launcher shortcut (Make sure to set the working directory to the directory you extracted the program files to).
+Finally run using python 3 (Alternatively create a desktop or launcher shortcut.
+Make sure to set the working directory to the directory you extracted the program files to).

     $ python3.5 tmb.py